 The makeup stain proved to be tough for even some of our most highly performing stain removers, but this Shout formula was up to the task, earning a sky-high score.
 Just a faint hint of the stain remained after we tried it, a far more promising performance than most of the other products tested.

-Our tester said it was incredibly easy to use, too, noting that "the top is a scrub brush so you don't get your hands in the product."
+It was incredibly easy to use, too.
+The top is a scrub brush so you won't get your hands in the product.
 It also carries a "pleasant" smell, so if you enjoy a gentle scent with your cleaners, it'll likely do the trick.
-Just keep in mind that you'll want to double-check the directions, since there are different recommendations for fresh stains (soak for one to five minutes) and set-in stains (set for up to eight hours).
+Just keep in mind that you'll want to double-check the directions, because there are different recommendations for fresh stains (soak for one to five minutes) and set-in stains (set for up to eight hours).

 Price at time of publish: $4